 Cyrtanthus sp.
 Pictures below are apparently of a new species.
 Text about this from David Victor who writes: I've recently been in contact with Mark Hyde who is producing an online Flora of Zimbabwe.
 He has recently collected a Cyrtanthus in the Bvumba Mountains of the Eastern Highlands (against the Mozambique border).
 Whilst there are similar plants in the herbarium marked Cyrtanthus sanguineus (Lindl.)
 Walp. he does not think that this plant is that species, but does not have any alternative other than the possibility that it is a new species.
 Can anyone confirm the identity of the plant, please?
 He says that it is a "small pink flowered herb, with 1 or less often 2 flowers, which appear before the leaves in August or September.
 Bracts 2, petals 6, style lobes 3.
 Stamens 6, 3 lower in tube than the other 3.
 Ovary inferior.
 It grows on dry rocky slopes in Brachystegia woodland on serpentine hills.

 Cyrtanthus spiralis Burch. ex Ker Gawl. is very rare in the wild and one of the most difficult members to cultivate successfully over an extended period.
 It is usually evergreen in cultivation but needs to be kept almost bone-dry in summer, and given very infrequent waterings in winter.
 Coarse river sand or gravel must be incorporated into the growing medium.
-It has nicely coloured red flowers and is one of my favourites.
+It has nicely coloured red flowers.
+Plants grows to 30 cm high.
 The first photo by Bill Dijk; photos 2-4 from Alessandro Marinello.

 Photos below from Hans Joschko.

 Cyrtanthus staadensis Schönland This rare, floriferous plant deserves wider horticultural attention.
 Its bright orange-red flowers with their distinctive, dilated perianth tubes are carried on long peduncles or stalks, making it an ideal cut flower.
 This species prefers a sunny aspect and tends to be evergreen in cultivation.
+Plants to 40 cm high.
 Photo by Bill Dijk.

 Cyrtanthus stenanthus is found in damp grassland in KwaZulu-Natal, Mpumalanga, and the Free State.
 Leaves are present or absent at flowering.
 Flowers are red, orange, or yellow, turned to one side, slender, slightly contracted at the throat.
 Photos from iNaturalist taken by Robert Archer in December in Mpumalanga and by ansell in November in Lesotho and shared under a CC BY-NC license.